 -Good thing I’m not Catholic.
 Papal infallibility is a horribly erroneous doctrine.

-This is long and I will have a good deal of respect for you if you actually preserved and read it the whole way through.
-But this is also where I bow out.
+This is long and I will have a good deal of respect for you if you actually persevered and read it the whole way through; but this is also where I bow out.
 I have said my piece, you have said yours.